Fornication/Arkays-Commandment/README.md

 ## Creating your Character

 #### After you configure the Skyrim Unbound MCM and you're finished customizing your character, select `Stay Here`.
 If you chose to use survival mods, enable Sunhelm in its MCM Menu.
 Configure Sunhelm to your liking.
-Exit the MCM menu. wait for AVA to prompt you to assign stats with a message box.
+Exit the MCM menu.
+Wait for AVA to prompt you to assign stats with a message box, and assign your attributes.
+Use the power called "Reflect" in your magic menu to choose a background and starting skill bonus.
 When you're done, hit `Enter` to begin the game.

 ## Other Post Installation FAQ